 Increasing the duration and quality of sleep to sufficient levels can increase productivity and concentration during the day.
 It can also reduce the risk of weight gain, as well as increase social and emotional intelligence.
 In addition, it can help prevent the development of affective disorders.

 The world’s leading health organizations and institutions recommend at least 7 to 8 hours of sleep a day for adults.
-Strategies for getting enough sleep include going to bed, and waking up at the same time every day, getting similar sleep hours on weekends as during the week, using bedtime to relax, turning off bright artificial light earlier go to bed and avoid any large meals a few hours before bedtime.
+Strategies for getting enough sleep include going to bed and waking up at the same time every day, getting similar sleep hours on weekends as during the week, using bedtime solely to relax, turning off bright artificial light earlier in the evening, and avoiding any large meals a few hours before bedtime.

 Spend quality time with family.